Xilinx/mlir-aie/AIEVecDialect.md

 AIE-ML element-wise vector fused multiply-add

-Xilinx-specific multiply-add operation.
+AMD-specific multiply-add operation.
 It multiplies two 1-D vectors in the same channel, and adds the result to an accumulator.
 `$result = `$lhs * $rhs + $acc`.
 Note: the same operator can be used as fmsub operator by setting the